ran-research-lab/earsketch-webclient-2025/DeveloperDocs/build-guide-web-client.md

 # EarSketch Web Client App

 ## Getting started with client development
-1. Clone the EarSketch repo from `https://github.com/GTCMT/earsketch`.
+1. Clone the EarSketch repository from `https://github.com/GTCMT/earsketch-webclient`.
 2. Install the latest-stable `node.js` and `npm`.
 If you have them already, check if the versions are at least >=10 and >=6, respectively.
 3. In `<repo>/webclient`, run `npm install`.
 This installs JS libraries and may take a while.
 4. Run `npm run serve` to start a local dev server.
 This should automatically open the ES client application hosted at `localhost:8080`.